-The person who works to publicise your book is your in-house publicist.
+It's a struggle to gain media attention, and more and more of a struggle as newspapers cut back on the number of reviews they carry.
+The person who struggles on your behalf is your in-house publicist.
 Behind the scenes, your publicist will create and send out flyers, send out review copies, phone and re-phone newspapers, magazines and radio stations.
-Much of the procedure is standardised, working from a list; but remember that 'your' publicist is a great many other authors' publicist too.
-It's a low-ranking job that ought to rate more highly.
+Much of the procedure is standardized, working from a list; but remember that 'your' publicist is a great many other authors' publicist too.
+It's a lowranking job that ought to rate more highly.